sblanck/smagexp/README.md

 The outputs are
 - Several quality figures : microarray images, boxplots and MA plots
-- Rdata object containing the normalized data for further analysis
+- A Rdata object containing the normalized data for further analysis
 - Text file containing normalized data

 #### Custom matrix data  <a name="custom-matrix-data" /> [[toc]](#toc)